 - Discuss and narrow specific issues important to the group to express to decision makers; and

 - Build skills in how to develop position papers.

 Important to these sessions was teaching and showing participants multiple different tools used to have political influence.

-Four issues where chosen to develop further positions on, through a process of collaboration, discussion and voting by the broader group.
-Ultimately the young people narrowed this down to two key policy areas that they would like to see discussed and a proactive approach to system change implemented.
+The students, through a process of collaboration, discussion and voting by the broader group, identified two key policy areas that they wanted to see discussed and a proactive approach to system change implemented.